dgomes/ha_rrd_recorder/README.md

 This integration is similar to other recorders (e.g. influxdb) but uses [RRDTool](https://oss.oetiker.ch/rrdtool/) as a backend.
 The main benefit of using RRD Recorder is that you can store data for long periods of time without the complexity of adding servers/addon's, unfortunantely it comes with the cost of loss of detailed information for older periods of time (the concept is that you don't need details to the second for data generated a year ago, the average of the day year ago is enough)

-Currently this integration records to the RRD database files and has a "Camera" platform that will generate the graphs
+Currently, this integration records to the RRD database files and has a "Camera" platform that will generate the graphs

 ## Installation